simeononsecurity/simeononsecurity.ch/content/articles/a-beginners-guide-to-using-the-linux-command-line/index.en.md

 The above command will search for all files in the current directory and its subdirectories that were modified within the last 7 days, and display their full path.

-Overall, the find command is a powerful tool for searching for files and directories on a Linux system based on a wide range of criteria, making it useful for a variety of tasks, including system administration and cybersecurity.
+Overall, the find command is a powerful tool for searching for files and directories on a Linux system based on many criteria, making it useful for a variety of tasks, including system administration and cybersecurity.

 ______